Robert Daniel: Career

 While in Congress, Daniel was a member of the House Armed Services Committee and various subcommittees.
 He was defeated in his bid for a sixth term by Norman Sisisky in 1982.
-He served as deputy assistant to Secretary of Defense Caspar Weinberger from 1984 to 1986, and director of intelligence for the Department of Energy from 1990 to 1993.
+He served as deputy assistant Secretary of Defense from 1984 to 1986, and director of intelligence for the Department of Energy from 1990 to 1993.
 He was a recipient of the National Intelligence Distinguished Service Medal.

 Personal life

 He was the owner and operator of Brandon Plantation, in Prince George, Virginia, a U.S. National Historic Landmark and one of the oldest continuous agricultural operations in the United States.

 Daniel was married twice.
 He had three children with his first wife, Sally (born Sally Lewis Chase).
+He was a member of The Commonwealth Club in Richmond and the Knickerbocker Club in New York City.

 Daniel died of a heart attack at his Jupiter Island, Florida, vacation home on February 4, 2012, and was buried with military honors at Hollywood Cemetery in Richmond.
 He was survived by his second wife, Linda, and his two daughters.
 His son, Robert Williams Daniel, III, predeceased him.